Here Is How To Fix A Google’s Ranking Drop

 Anyone who has an elementary understanding of digital marketing will tell you how important rankings are.

 Just to give you a figure- 90% of all clicks happen on Google’s first page of search.
-If your website is not on the first page, you will see 90% lesser traffic!
+If your website is not on the first page, you will see 90% less traffic!

 The entire SEO services industry is based on helping brands climb Google’s Search Engine Rankings Page (SERPs).